-The Company believes that it has sufficient working capital meet its funding requirements for administrative and operating costs for fiscal 2016 assuming similar activity levels to the prior year, however, an increase in activity levels, new property acquisitions and/or a 2016 exploration program will require additional financing.
+The Company believes that it has sufficient working capital to meet its funding requirements for administrative and operating costs for fiscal 2017 and beyond.
+However, an increase in activity levels, new property acquisitions and/or a 2017 exploration program will require additional financing.
 There is no assurance that management will be successful in obtaining financing.
-Consequently, there is a doubt regarding the Company's ability to continue as a going concern.
-The Company's financial statements do not reflect the adjustments that might be necessary to the carrying amount of reported assets, liabilities, revenues and expenses if the Company could not continue as a going concern.
+Refer to Note 1 - "Nature of operations" to the Unaudited Condensed Interim Financial Statements for the three and six months ended March 31, 2017 which accompany this MD&A.